How to improve data management for financial consolidations

 Data management is crucial to your company’s success, particularly when it comes to the sensitive financial information required for financial consolidations.
 Companies simply cannot afford the risk of poor data management.
 It can lead to significant bottlenecks, stressed accounting teams trying to align various financial reports, and non-compliance with government fines resulting in hefty fines (to name just a few of the ramifications).

 Poor data management is possible to fix.
 Often it will require your company as a whole to look for ways to align various entities and subsidiaries to ensure that financial consolidation is possible.
 It’s easy to identify where issues with data management arise.
-To build an effective data management strategy, you will need to audit your current data first, then make sure all new data meets the following standards:
+To build an effective data management strategy, you will need to audit your current data first, then make sure all new information meets the seven standards of reliable data:

 Further reading: 4 ways ERPs simplify financial consolidation for multi companies